agnesoft/agdb/docs/guides/how_to_run_server.md

 curl -v localhost:3000/api/v1/status # should return 200 OK
 ```

 <br/>8.
-It is recommended by optional to create a user to use for the database management rather than using the `admin` user (which is however still possible):
+It is recommended but optional to create a regular user rather than using the `admin` user (which is however still possible):
 <br/><br/>

 ```bash